 Thinking of joining?
 Please read on…

-UTRC was founded in 1963 with the intention of providing a fairly high standard of rowing to challenge the dominance of clubs on the lower reaches of the Thames at that time.
-The world has changed a bit since then but Upper Thames still has a significant degree of rowing experience in its ranks, not to mention a number of ex-internationals and Olympians.
-We have an active membership and a competitive ethos.
+UTRC was founded in 1963 with the intention of challenging the dominance of clubs on the lower reaches of the Thames.
+The world has changed a bit since then but Upper Thames still aims to compete at the highest domestic level in all age categories, and is proud to have a number of ex-Olympians and international standard members.

-NOTE: All new members must be proposed and seconded by existing members of UTRC on the form provided here: Membership Application
+NOTE: All new members must be proposed and seconded by existing members of UTRC on the online form at UTRC Membership Application.
+Alternatively, please contact the Membership Secretary, Helen Mangan, at email@example.com

 Terms and conditions of membership